Thresholded Lasso for high dimensional variable selection: Introduction

 One of the reviewers brought to our attention that~\cite{ZH08} provide bounds similar to the Dantzig selector under the upper and lower sparse Riesz condition (SRC), which are similar to the upper and lower bounds in~\eqref{eq::eigen-cond} in the present work.
 Both models allow potentially many small coefficients in the true $\beta$.
 Specifically, we design a new set of experiments to evaluate the impact of sparsity $s$ and the $\beta_{\min, A_0}$ (e.g., $C_a \lambda \sigma$ in \eqref{eq::tigermodel}) condition on the recovery of the first $s_0$ components in $\beta$, where we set $\beta_{T_0^c}$ (with support size $s - s_0$) to have a fixed $\ell_2$ norm but potentially many small coordinates with magnitude $\asymp \sigma/\sqrt{n}$.
 See Section~\ref{sec::numeric} for the setup of numerical simulations.

 Not included in the present work are Theorem 2.1 and the Iterative Procedure by~\cite{Zhou09th}, where we show conditions under which one can recover a sparse subset of strong signals when $\beta_{\min} := \min_{j \in S} \abs{\beta_j} \ge C \sigma \sqrt{{2 s \log p}/{n} }$, where $S = \supp(\beta)$, $s = \abs{S}$ and $C$ depends on the restricted eigenvalue parameter; cf. Theorems 3.1 in~\cite{Zhou10}.
 When $\beta_{\min}$ is sufficiently large, the range of thresholding parameters is even more flexible, which we elaborate in~\cite{Zhou09th} and~\cite{Zhou10}, cf. Theorem 3.1, and hence details are omitted from the current paper.
 We do show numerical examples for which the Thresholded Lasso recovers the support $S$ {\it exactly} with high probability, using {\emph a small number of samples} per non-zero component in $\beta$, for which the Lasso would certainly have failed, as predicted by the work of~\cite{Wai09,Wai09b}.
-These result have been presented in part in an earlier version of the present paper~\citep{Zhou10} and the conference paper by~\cite{Zhou09th}, which was inspired by an oracle result on the $\ell_2$ loss for the Dantzig selector by~\cite{CT07}; cf. the supplementary Proposition~\ref{prop:DS-oracle}.
+These results have been presented in part in an earlier version of the present paper~\citep{Zhou10} and the conference paper by~\cite{Zhou09th}.

 Finally, we define a quantity $\basepen$, which bounds the maximum correlation between the noise and covariates of $X$; For each $a \geq 0$, let \ben := \biggl \{\e: \norm{{X^T \e}/{n}}_{\infty} \leq \basepen, \text{ where } \basepen = \sigma \sqrt{1 + a} \sqrt{{2\log p}/{n}}\biggr \}. \een Then, we have $\prob{\T_a} \geq 1 - (\sqrt{\pi \log p} p^a)^{-1}$ when $X$ has column $\ell_2$ norms bounded by $\sqrt{n}$.